K-Musty/e-tracking-system/README.md

 ### **Admin Panel**
 - Add and remove employees from the system.
 - Monitor feedback provided by customers.
-- Oversee all operational aspects of DropEx.
+- Oversee all operational aspects of Ummi's tracking.

 ### **Feedback System**
-- Customers can leave feedback about their experience with DropEx.
+- Customers can leave feedback about their experience with Ummi's tracking.
 - Feedback is accessible to administrators for quality improvement.

 ## How to Use

 ### **For Customers:**
-1. Create an account via the DropEx website.
+1. Create an account via the Ummi's tracking website.
 2. Request a delivery by providing package details.
 3. Track your parcel in real-time.
 4. Leave feedback about your experience.